facebook/litho/_docs/tutorial.md

 permalink: /docs/tutorial.html
 ---

-## Getting an app off the ground
+## 1. Getting an app off the ground

 In this, the first of five basic parts of this tutorial in using Litho, we'll build a very simple app.
-This app will be built with [buck][buck], and use the [SoLoader][SoLoader] library.
+This app will be built with [buck](https://buckbuild.com), and use the [SoLoader](https://github.com/facebook/SoLoader) library.
 Apart from that, though, it won't do anything.
 The purpose of this tutorial is to set the stage for when we add Litho code, so that we don't have to clutter up with unrelated fluff.

 **Requirements:** Buck set up with Android SDK.